jrdooley/formuls/README.md

 *formuls* is an environment for synthesising and sculpting sound live.

 ### License
-This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License] (http://creativecommons.org/licenses/by-nc-sa/4.0/), James Dooley aka formuls 2014-22.
+This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/), James Dooley aka formuls 2014-22.